Dr Masters’ recent sermons

 From Regeneration and Gospel Persuasion

-We begin with Paul disputing with people at Athens (Acts 17), meaning that he laid out his case to convince people of their need of Christ.
+WE BEGIN with Paul disputing with people at Athens (Acts 17), meaning that he laid out his case to convince people of their need of Christ.
 He presented arguments and reasoned with them.
 At Corinth also he reasoned and persuaded constantly (Acts 18.4), eventually being charged with persuading people to worship God (Acts 18.13).
 Apollos also mightily convinced people (lit: with well-stretched arguments, utterly proving his case).

 In Acts 19.8-9 there are two references to disputing and one to persuading, showing the degree of reasoned convincing and remonstrating carried out by Paul at Ephesus.
 Before Felix, Paul famously ‘reasoned of righteousness, temperance, and judgment to come’, until Felix trembled (Acts 24.25).
 This was typical apostolic preaching.
 Even when a prisoner, Paul turned the dock into a pulpit and persuaded his hearers.
 At the very close of Acts (28.23), Paul was still persuading and reasoning – to the very end.